TYPO3/tailor/README.md

 [https://extensions.typo3.org/][ter] after you've logged in, or directly using Tailor.

+> [!IMPORTANT]
-**Note:** To create, refresh or revoke an access token with Tailor, you have to add your TYPO3.org credentials (see below).
-Even if it is possible to execute all commands using the TYPO3.org credentials for authentication, it is highly discouraged.
-That's why we have built token based authentication for the [TER][ter].
+> To create, refresh or revoke an access token with Tailor,
+> you have to add your TYPO3.org credentials (see below).
+Even if it
+> is possible to execute all commands using the TYPO3.org credentials
+> for authentication, it is highly discouraged.
+That's why we have
+> built token based authentication for the [TER][ter].

 Provide your credentials by either creating a `.env` file in the project root folder or setting environment variables through your